fredclausen/ansible-adsb/README.md

 * You need to know the serial number of your RTLSDR dongles.

 These playbooks are designed to run against a kubernetes cluster.
 This cluster could be running k8s, k3s, or Rancher rke.
-If you don't have a cluster installed, we'll cover how to use this repository's files to set up rancher but keep in mind rancher cannot run on ARM32, and it is basically unusuably on Pi3B+ even if running a 64bit ARM distro due to the limits of the 3B+ hardware. k3s should be your choice if you do not have at a minimum Pi4s.
+If you don't have a cluster installed, we'll cover how to use this repository's files to set up rancher but keep in mind rancher cannot run on ARM32, and it is basically unusuable on Pi3B+ even if running a 64bit ARM distro due to the limits of the 3B+ hardware. k3s should be your choice if you do not have at a minimum Pi4s with 4gb of RAM for the master node.

-If you have a working cluster that can accessed using a local instance of kubectl, and ansible installed, head on down to [ADSB Workload Setup](#adsb-workload-setup).
+If you have a working cluster that can accessed using a local instance of kubectl, as well as ansible installed, head on down to [ADSB Workload Setup](#adsb-workload-setup).
 If not, read on!

 #### Installing Ansible